twolfson/foundry/README.md

 3. Register, if the package is new (semver === `0.1.0`), then register it to its repository (e.g. `python setup.py register`)
 4. Publish, release changes to package's repostiroy manager (e.g. `npm publish`)

-### Plugins
+### Commands
-`foundry` plugins contain the `foundry-plugin` keyword and adhered to the `foundry` release plugin specification:
+`foundry` release commands contain the `foundry-release` keyword and adhered to the `foundry` release command specification:

 https://github.com/twolfson/foundry-release-spec

-Existing plugins are:
+Existing commands are:

 - [foundry-release-bower][], manages `version` in `bower.json`
 - [foundry-release-component][], manages `version` in `component.json`
 - [foundry-release-git][], runs `git tag` and `git commit` upon release
 - [foundry-release-npm][], manages `version` in `package.json` and runs `npm publish` upon release
 - [foundry-release-pypi][], manages `version` in `setup.py` and registers/zips/gzips package upon release
-- More plugins can be found at https://www.npmjs.org/browse/keyword/foundry-release
+- More commands can be found at https://www.npmjs.org/browse/keyword/foundry-release

 [foundry-release-bower]: https://github.com/twolfson/foundry-release-bower
 [foundry-release-component]: https://github.com/twolfson/foundry-release-component